meejah/txtorcon/docs/guide.rst

    alone.
 This uses a tempdir (honoring ``$TMP``) which is deleted upon reactor shutdown or loss of the control connection.

+Note that nothing actually "happens" until you call ``.listen()`` on the ``IStreamServerEndpoint`` at which point Tor will possibly be launched, the Onion Service created, and the descriptor published.

 Authenticated Services
 ~~~~~~~~~~~~~~~~~~~~~~